khannmohsin/CryptoBench-RPi-Arduino_LWSC_Video/README.md

 ## Academic Reference

 If you use this codebase in your work, please consider citing the following:

-This repository serves as the code companion to the paper:

 **Citation**:
 Khan, M.; Dagenborg, H.; Johansen, D.